ColePickley/IT179_Program1/README.md

-See Program1.docx for program description
+Program #1 for IT 179